veritrans/vtweb-drupalcommerce/README.md

-Veritrans Drupal Commerce VT-WEB Payment Gateway Module
+Midtrans Drupal Commerce Midtrans Payment Gateway Module
 =======================================================

-Veritrans :heart: Drupal!
+Midtrans :heart: Drupal!

-Let your Drupal Commerce store integrated with Veritrans VT-WEB payment gateway.
+Let your Drupal Commerce store integrated with Midtrans payment gateway.

 ### Description
-This is the official Veritrans extension for the Drupal Commerce E-commerce platform.
+This is the official Midtrans extension for the Drupal Commerce E-commerce platform.

 ### Version
 7.x-1.1